PapaEvang01/Carla.kinematics/README.md

 Trajectory prediction refers to forecasting the future positions of moving agents (like vehicles) over time.
  In CARLA, it is essential for simulating and evaluating autonomous vehicle decision-making.

-This project demonstrates simple kinematic-based trajectory prediction as a real-time baseline.

 🚘 spawn20_kinematics.py — Kinematic Vehicle Prediction in CARLA